Where She Was From

 It helped me process it.
 It doesn’t help you cope with it, it helps you process it.
 It makes it stop surprising you.

-So is that what ultimately happened with both books?
+Is that what ultimately happened with both books?

 That was the ultimate effect with Magical Thinking.
 I don’t know what the ultimate effect of this one will be.
 I’m through with the book, but I’m not through processing it.